Taken with the camera Sony a6000.

 Mr.A: “I can’t do it, he keeps staring at me in this photo!”

 Mr.B: “Oh, John’s gaze is intense.
 Hmmm, the eyes will need to blend in with this background though…”

 See the difference?
 What Mr.A can do to think like Mr.B is to see the goal ahead, the purpose of this and what needs to be done.
 If designers think like Mr.A, they will be limiting themselves to a number of subjects.
 “I can’t draw ghosts, they are too scary!”.
 This is the design industry we are talking about, and by design, it includes entertainment and there are a lot of subjects.

-Secondly, we thrive from constructive criticism.
+Secondly, we thrive on constructive criticism.
 Yes, you heard correctly.
 Not just plain criticism without any valid reason behind that (you can disregard that person as talking crap).
 In order to improve, we need to swallow whatever pride we have and understand where the critic is coming from.
-You may or may not agree with the person’s opinion but keep all opinions in mind and do what suits best.
+You may or may not agree with the person’s opinion, but keep all opinions in mind and do what suits you best.

-However, there are also critics that goes like this: “This looks weird but I am not sure why”.
-If the person do not know why it looks weird, ask them to point to an area as to where it is the weirdest.
-If that still does not get reduced to a more specific area, try and find out why it is weird.
+However, there are also critics that go like this: “This looks weird but I am not sure why”.
+If the person does not know why it looks weird, ask them to point to an area where it is the weirdest.
+If that still does not get reduced to a more specific area, try to find out why it is weird.
 If the theme of your design is weird or abstract, then please disregard this.

 If for whatever reason, you are on the other extreme (low self-esteem) and think all of your design sucks, fret not.
 This is where we thrive from good feedback lol.
 We all sucked when we first started unless you’re some kind of mutant genius.

 Yes, I couldn’t resist.
 I’ll like you guys to check these videos if you haven’t already and tell me which you prefer (something like my own research).